ganlanyuan/tiny-slider/README.md

 ## Get slider information
 There are two ways to get slider information:
 1. `getInfo` method.
-2. Subscribe to a event.
+2. Subscribe to an event.
 Both will return `info` Object:
 ```javascript
 info = {